In order for your heart to beat properly, your heart’s tissue conducts electrical impulses throughout your heart muscle in a regular pattern.

-Left bundle branch block (LBBB) is a blockage of electrical impulses to the heart’s left ventricle.
-This is the lower-left portion of the heart.
+With left bundle branch block there is a delay or obstruction along the electrical pathway to your heart’s left ventricle.
+This is the lower-left portion of your heart.

-LBBB doesn’t always cause symptoms.
-In fact, some people have it for years and never know it.
-For others, however, a delay in the arrival of electrical impulses to the heart’s left ventricle can cause syncope, which is fainting due to unusual heart rhythms that affect blood pressure.
+For others, however, a delay in the arrival of electrical impulses to the heart’s left ventricle can cause syncope (fainting), due to unusual heart rhythms that affect blood pressure.

 Some people might also experience something called presyncope.
 This involves feeling like you’re about to faint, but never actually fainting.

 Other symptoms can include fatigue and shortness of breath.